 The Top 8 Bryce Harper Rookie Cards

 Bryce Harper is a rarity, a hyped prospect who makes good.
-Harper’s career has been a wild ride, and having just turned 30, he’s got a lot in the tank, as he lead to the Phillies to the World Series, despite coming up short to the Astros.
+Harper’s career has been a wild ride, and having just turned 31, he’s got a lot in the tank as he tries to lead the Phillies to another World Series, despite coming up short to the Astros.

 But who is Harper?
 What are his rookie cards?
 Which might be the best to buy?
 Let’s explore the wild world of Bryce Harper early career cards!

 Bryce Harper might have been the most hyped prospect.
 Ever.

 He appeared on the cover of Sports Illustrated as an amateur.
 He was taken 1st overall in the 2010 draft, the consensus best player available.
 He debuted at age 19 and was an All-Star and the NL Rookie of the Year.

 Harper just turned 31 this month, just as he was starting a postseason run seldom seen before.
 In the years since his rookie season, Harper has been an All Star seven times and won two Silver Sluggers.